Flat vs Angled Keyboards – What Are The Pros & Cons?

 There are keyboard holders available in the market that can transform your flat keyboard into an angled one.

-So, it is basically not just about 2 different types of keyboards, but the placement of the keyboard which makes the whole difference.
-Though there are keyboards available that are completely flat, there are ones that are angled and you will also be able to find some keyboards which are adjustable.
-(Those have an advantage, obviously)
+So, it is basically not just about 2 different types of keyboards but the placement of the keyboard which makes the whole difference.

 • Sleek and stylish design